-10. SMALE'S PROBLEM ON ROOTS OF POLYNOMIALS AND DOYLE-MCMULLEN TOWERS
+13. SMALE'S PROBLEM ON ROOTS OF POLYNOMIALS AND DOYLE-MCMULLEN TOWERS

-In this section, we recall the definition of a tower of algorithms from [45].
-We will name this type of tower a Doyle-McMullen tower and demonstrate how the results in [94] and [45] can be put into the framework of the SCI.
-In particular, we will demonstrate how the construction of the Doyle-McMullen tower in [45] can be viewed as a tower of algorithms defined in Definition 7.5.
+In this section, we recall the definition of a tower of algorithms from [37].
+We will name this type of tower a Doyle-McMullen tower and demonstrate how the results in [83] and [37] can be put into the framework of the SCI.
+In particular, we will demonstrate how the construction of the Doyle-McMullen tower in [37] can be viewed as a tower of algorithms defined in Definition 6.5.
 Note that one can compute zeros of a polynomial if one allows arithmetic operations and radicals and can pass to a limit.
-However, what if one cannot use radicals but rather iterations of a rational map?
-A natural choice for such a rational map would be Newton's method.
-The only problem is that the iteration may not converge, which motivated the question by Smale quoted in the introduction.
+However, what if one cannot use radicals, but rather iterations of a rational map?
+A natural choice of such a rational map would be Newton's method.
+The only problem is that the iteration may not converge, and that motivated the question by Smale quoted in the introduction.

-As we now know from [94], the answer is no. However, the results in [45] show that the quartic and the quintic can be solved with several rational maps and limits, while this is not the case for higher degree polynomials.
-Below, we first quote their results and then specify a particular tower of height three in the form that it can be viewed as a tower of algorithms in the sense of this paper.
+As we now know from [83], the answer is no. However, the results in [37] show that the quartic and the quintic can be solved with several rational maps and limits, while this is not the case for higher degree polynomials.
+Below we first quote their results and then specify a particular tower of height three in the form that it can be viewed as a tower of algorithms in the sense of this paper.

-10.1.
+13.1.
 Doyle-McMullen towers.
-A purely iterative algorithm [109] is a rational map 2 which sends any polynomial p of degree $\leq d$ to a rational function T_p of a certain degree m.
+A purely iterative algorithm [100] is a rational map 3 which sends any polynomial p of degree $\leq d$ to a rational function T_p of a certain degree m.
 An important example of a purely iterative algorithm is Newton's method.
 Furthermore, Doyle and McMullen call a purely iterative algorithm generally convergent if